 After our visit we sought feedback from health and social care professionals to obtain their views of the service provided to people.
-We did not receive any feedback.
+We received feedback from one health professional

 Is the service safe?

 Safe - this means we looked for evidence that people were protected from abuse and avoidable harm.